shobhit45/currency-calculator/README.md

-# currency-calculator
+## Currency Calculator

-using currency calculator you can calculate value from anyone currency to any other currency of the world , visit the link given of the site and get the value of your currency https://currency-calculator-green.vercel.app/
+- Using the currency calculator, you can calculate the value from any one currency to any other currency of the world.
+- Visit the link given below to get the value of your currency:

+- Currency Calculator

+# Features

+- Real-time Conversion: Convert between most global currencies using live exchange rates.
+- Custom Exchange Rates: Option to use custom exchange rates.
+- Responsive Design: Optimized for both desktop and mobile devices.
+# Technologies Used

+- React JS
+- Tailwind CSS
-# React + Vite
+- Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- API